New Hampshire: A Proven Primary Tradition

 We also invite you to enjoy these additional resources on the New Hampshire primary:

-- Autographed copies of The First Primary: New Hampshire's Outsize Role in Presidential Nominations, written by University of New Hampshire scholars David W. Moore and Andrew E. Smith, are available for purchase through the Society's store.
+- Copies of The First Primary: New Hampshire's Outsize Role in Presidential Nominations, written by University of New Hampshire scholars David W. Moore and Andrew E. Smith, are available for purchase through the Society's store.
 The First Primary, published by University of New Hampshire Press in September 2015, offers a comprehensive history of the state’s primary, an analysis of its media coverage and impact, and a description of the New Hampshire electorate, along with a discussion of how that electorate reflects or diverges from national opinions on candidates and issues.
 The First Primary ably fills the gaps in our understanding of New Hampshire’s outsize role in the nomination process.
-Autographed copies of The First Primary are on sale now for a limited time.
-Original retail price $29.95; sale price $20.

 - Listen to or read our special issue of Historical New Hampshire that focuses on the history of the New Hampshire primary.
 The audio version of this publication is available to download for free, and the printed publication can be ordered through our online store.